 - Always do warm-ups, stretches, and physical conditioning for at least 10 minutes before any workout.
 This will prepare your body for more exhausting activities, as well as lessen the chances of muscle soreness and injury.

-- When doing any kind of exercise, always observe your form.
+- When doing exercises for bone strength and mobility, always observe your form.
 By simply placing your foot in the wrong direction can lead to some serious injuries.
 For people with osteoporosis, this tip is important because this will protect you from accidents that may worsen your condition.
 Being in the right form will also help distribute the stress to the parts of the body.

 - Sometimes exercising is just like dancing.
 You need to find the right beat for you to dance well.
 In exercise, you need to find the right tempo.
 Count to set a certain pace for yourself.